Traditional Irish Guinness brown bread made with hearty whole grains and delicious Guinness stout. Ready in under 1 hour!

 Guinness: The star ingredient of this Irish brown bread is Ireland's famous Guinness stout.
 Guinness adds a rich malted flavor with notes of cocoa, coffee and roasted barley.
 Use Guinness Extra Stout or Guinness Draught in this recipe.
 Other stouts such as oatmeal stout may be used instead as well.

-Stone Ground Whole Wheat Flour: Traditional Irish brown bread is made with coarse wholemeal soft wheat flour, which is milled from Irish-grown soft wheat.
+Stone Ground Whole Wheat Flour: Traditional Irish brown bread is made with coarse wholemeal flour, which is milled from Irish-grown soft wheat.
 In the States, stone ground whole wheat flour is the closest thing that is commercially available.
 Of course, you can mill your own coarse whole wheat flour from soft wheat berries if you have a grain mill at home.
 King Arthur Flour makes an Irish-Style Flour for soda bread as well.

 Irish Porridge Oats: In Ireland, porridge oats are typically added to brown bread recipes.
 They are similar to what we call old-fashioned rolled oats in the States.
 Quick-cooking oats, which are rolled oats that have been broken down a bit to cook faster, can also be used in this recipe.